eclipse/mraa/jsstub/README.md

 ## Installation

-mraaStub is not yet in npm so has to be installed from git.
-In the future you'll be able to install `mraaStub` from npm like this:
+You may install `mraaStub` from npm like this:

 ```
 npm install mraaStub